nuejs/nue/packages/nuejs.org/blog/introducing-glow/index.md

 *Glow is simple*: With just a few CSS variables, Glow adapts all languages to match your brand colors effortlessly.

-*Glow is small*: Glow is significantly smaller than mainstream alternatives—around [5KB](//pkg-size.dev/nue-glow) compared to [5MB](//pkg-size.dev/shiki).
+*Glow is small*: Glow is significantly smaller than mainstream alternatives — around [5KB](//pkg-size.dev/nue-glow) compared to [5MB](//pkg-size.dev/shiki).
 It’s the most compact implementation available.

 [image.tall]